 The Supplemental Nutrition Assistance Program (SNAP) issues monthly benefits that can be used to purchase food at authorized retail food stores.
 SNAP benefits help low-income working people, senior citizens, the disabled and others feed their families.

 The Low-Income HEAP is a federally funded program that assists eligible households in meeting their home energy needs.

-TA is temporary help for needy men, women and children.
-If you are unable to work, can’t find a job, or your job does not pay enough, TA may be able to help you pay for your expenses.
+Temporary Assistance, also known as Public Assistance (PA), is temporary help for needy adults, and children.
+If you are unable to work, can't find a job, or your job does not pay enough, TA may be able to help you pay for your expenses.

 The New York State Emergency Rental Assistance Program (ERAP) will provide significant economic relief to help low and moderate-income households at risk of experiencing homelessness or housing instability by providing rental arrears, temporary rental assistance and utility arrears assistance.

 Child Support Services provides custodial parents with assistance in obtaining financial support and medical insurance coverage for their children by locating parents, establishing parentage, establishing support orders, and collecting and distributing child support payments.

 A Fair Hearing is a chance for you to tell an Administrative Law Judge (from the New York State Office of Temporary and Disability Assistance, Office of Administrative Hearings) why you think a decision about your case made by a local social services agency is wrong.

 OTDA administers an array of programs to address homelessness in New York State.
 These range from programs to prevent homelessness to the actual construction of housing for homeless persons.

 OTDA oversees publicly funded shelters for families and adults experiencing homelessness across the state.